 For more information about the Royal Automobile Club click here.

-To further enhance the Awards the Club has partnered with prestigious motoring events company Historic Promotions, led by Duncan Wiltshire, which will assist in managing the event alongside the Club.
+To further enhance the Awards the Club has partnered with prestigious motoring events company Historic Promotions, which assists in managing the event alongside the Club.

 For more information about Historic Promotions please click here.